 - Chiropractors.
-Chiropractors see approximately 40 percent of chronic pain patients, with one study finding that about a third of patients with chronic back or neck pain turned to a chiropractor.28 A survey from Consumer Reports found that 59 percent of people with chronic pain who saw a chiropractor were highly satisfied, compared to 34 percent who saw only a primary care physician.^{29,30} - Acupuncturists.
-There is good evidence of the long-term benefits of acupuncture on chronic pain.31 One study found that acupuncturists treat about 7 percent of chronic pain patients.28 - Physical therapists.
+Chiropractors see approximately 40 percent of chronic pain patients, with one study finding that about a third of patients with chronic back or neck pain turned to a chiropractor. - A survey from Consumer Reports found that 59 percent of people with chronic pain who saw a chiropractor were highly satisfied, compared to 34 percent who saw only a primary care physician. - Acupuncturists.
+There is good evidence of the long-term benefits of acupuncture on chronic pain.
+One study found that acupuncturists treat about 7 percent of chronic pain patients. - Physical therapists.
 Physical therapists specialize in restoring function to patients with chronic pain.
 For instance, if you have arthritis of the knee, they work with you to strengthen the muscles that surround the knee, which can help with the pain. - Massage therapists.
 About half of those who get a massage every year are doing it for some medical reason, primarily pain relief, or soreness and stiffness.
-One survey of more than 1,000 adults found that 89 percent believed that massage was effective in reducing pain, with 28 percent stating they used massage therapy for pain relief.32 - Cognitive behavioral therapist (CBT).
-Dozens of studies attest to the benefits of this psychological approach, in which you work with a therapist to reframe how you think about and react to your pain.33
+One survey of more than 1,000 adults found that 89 percent believed that massage was effective in reducing pain, with 28 percent stating they used massage therapy for pain relief. - Cognitive behavioral therapist.
+Dozens of studies attest to the benefits of this psychological approach, in which you work with a therapist to reframe how you think about and react to your pain.

 Don't limit yourself to just one type of provider.
-When it comes to treating chronic conditions such as pain, an integrative approach merging the traditional and the alternative is best.
-One way to think of this is "transformative care."
-But in addition to receiving treatment from the health care professional, this approach also requires that you participate in self-management strategies, such as mindfulness-based stress reduction techniques including meditation, massage, and yoga, as well as lifestyle management, including getting enough sleep, following a healthy diet, exercising, and engaging in healthy social activities.34
+When it comes to treating chronic conditions such as pain, a whole person approach merging the traditional and complementary is best.
+You can take steps to manage your own pain, including with meditation, massage, and yoga, as well as lifestyle management that includes getting enough sleep, following a healthy diet, exercising, and engaging in healthy social activities.

-You can learn more about integrative approaches at www.drwaynejonas.com
+You can learn more about whole person health approaches at www.HowWeHeal.com